Observation History and Delay#

 Observation Delay#

-Real robots have sensors with communication delays (WiFi, USB) and varying refresh rates (30Hz camera, 100Hz encoders).
-The delay system models both sensor latency and slower-than-control refresh rates.
+Real robots have sensors with communication delays (WiFi, USB).
+The delay system models sensor latency by returning observations from earlier timesteps.

 Delay Parameters#

 delay_min_lag / delay_max_lag (default: 0) Lag range in steps.
-Uniformly samples an integer lag from [min_lag, max_lag] (both inclusive) each update. lag=0 means current observation, lag=2 means 2 steps ago.
+Uniformly samples an integer lag from [min_lag, max_lag] (both inclusive). lag=0 means current observation, lag=2 means 2 steps ago.

 delay_per_env (default: True) If True, each environment gets a different lag.
 If False, all environments share the same lag.